flonadb/flonadb/README.md

     ```
    This is just a way to run a Spring boot application, we export an environment variable `LOADER_PATH` with a value of
    `drivers` which is the path to directory we saw earlier where to load extra jars which in our case will be the JDBC
    drivers for the target database systems.
-We also define another environment variable `FLONA_FILE_DB_CFG_LOCATION`
+We also define another environment variable `FLONA_FILE_DB_CFG_PATH`
    with a value of `db.properties` which is the path to the `File Proxy Database` file we looked at in **Step 4**.

    **Note** Remember to replace `flona-server-1.2.0.jar` with the actual name of the server jar file you downloaded in